ion-ml/foa/ASSIGNMENT_ANSWERS.md

 One simplification that was made concerned the calculation of the fruit fly with the best position.
 This calculation is used within the algorithm's vision phase.
 The pseudo code provided by Mitic, Vukovic, Petrovic and Miljkoiv (2015) indicates that the best positioned fruit fly (at least for standard, rather than chaotic FOA) would have the lowest smell concentration (with regard to the function being optimised).
 Smell concentration is the inverse of the distance between a fruit fly and the food.
 A fruit fly with the minimum smell concentration would be the one furthest from the food.
 Consequently, the best position calculation was modified to find the fruit fly with the maximum smell concentration (with regard to the function being optimised).
 The method that performs this calculation is called `findBestPosition` and it can be found within the `src/fruitFlies.js` class between lines `108` and `124`.

 Another modification that was made concerned the movement of the swarm.
-Per iteration, the swarm moves towards the fruit fly with the best position.
+Per iteration, the swarm moves towards the fruit fly with the best position (as calculated by the function being optimised).
 It was assumed that the difference between the swarm's `n` and `n+1` positions should be applied to all of the fruit flies.
 The method that performs this calculation is called `transpose` and it can be found within the `src/fruitFly.js` class between lines `233` and `241`.

 A further modification concerned the calculation used to determine the initial position of the food.
 This was not defined by Mitic, Vukovic, Petrovic and Miljkoiv (2015).
 However, it was assumed that the calculation would be identical to one used for the generation of the initial fruit fly positions.
 The method that performs this calculation is called `generateFoodCoordinates` and it can be found within the `src/food.js` class between lines `44` and `55`.